Reyazgitwork/sql-week2-fundamentals/README.md

 - Which customers spend above average?
 - How do products rank by revenue?

-### 🔎 Key Insights
+## 🔎 Key Insights

 - Total Revenue: **$11,120**
-- Revenue concentration in high-priced electronics.
+- Revenue is concentrated in high-priced electronics.
 - Laptop and Phone tied for top revenue rank.
 - January 2024 recorded the highest monthly revenue.
-- Revenue distribution shows multiple strong product contributors.
+- Revenue distribution indicates multiple strong product contributors.

 ---